Flotomate/product_docs/source/admin/admin-customization/ad-status.rst

 Status
 ******

-Status show the stage of a Request, Problem, Change and an Asset in their respective process flow.
-Statuses are essential in managing the life-cycle of tickets and CIs in the Flotomate.
-A lot of automatic processes can be created based on the Status of a ticket.
+Status show the stage of a Request, Problem, Change, Project and an Asset in their respective process flow.
+Statuses are essential in managing the life-cycle of tickets, projects and CIs in Flotomate.
+A lot of automatic processes can be created based on the Status of a ticket/project/CI.

-We have predefined Statuses for each of the ticket types and Assets.
+We have predefined Statuses for each of the ticket types, project and Asset.
 Along with pre-defined Statuses, you can add custom Statuses.

 .. note:: Setting Custom Status requires administrative rights.